The COVID-19 Vaccine and Surrogate Pregnancy: What You Need to Know

 Currently, there are no clinical data to back up the assumption that pregnant women taking the COVID-19 vaccine are at an increased risk, and that includes Surrogates who may be worrying about safety concerns or the possible side effects.

-If you want to see whether you qualify to become a Surrogate, simply sign up and fill out an application and find out within 72 hours.
+If you want to see whether you qualify to become a Surrogate, simply sign up and fill out an application and find out instantly.

 If you have more questions regarding the coronavirus vaccine and surrogate pregnancy, get in touch through our chat option.Fill Out An Application